-An accredited family child care has met additional standards established by the National Association for Family Child Care.
+An accredited family child care has met additional standards established by a national association.
 The family home providers are proud of this professional recognition.

 All licensed family child care providers must have training in child care every year.
 Some have a Child Development Associate credential.
 This means they have training in family child care and resources.
-They must pass a written exam and an oral interview.
-An advisor observes and corrects their work with children and families.
-Some providers will have associate degrees in child development or early childhood education from two year colleges.
+They must take a written exam and an oral interview.
+An advisor observes their work with children and families.
+Some providers will have associates degrees in child development or early childhood education from two-year colleges.
 Provider training in child care is an important sign of quality.